pratikranaa/ImageCraft/README.md

 - `Dockerfile`: Dockerfile for building the Docker image.
 - `requirements.txt`: Python dependencies.
 - `.env`: Environment variables (if any).
+- `dist`: Contains the built frontend files. need to copy from ai-frontend after npm run build

 ## 6. Configuration